A Guide to the Eviction Process in Hilton Head South Carolina

 Writ of Ejectment

 This is the tenant’s final notice to leave the rental unit.
-It gives them an opportunity to remove any possession from the property before being physically forced to vacate the premises by a constable or deputy sheriff.
+It gives them an opportunity to remove any possession from the property before being physically forced to vacate the premises by a constable or

 how to evict a tenant south carolina